AstraVerse

 Our Approach: A UX Framework for Cultural Design

-Can cultural spaces inform the design of Culturally Sensitive and Novel Characters in video games?
+The core research question guiding our process was: Can cultural spaces inform the design of Culturally Sensitive and Novel Characters in video games?

 Audio Clip: Priest discussing concerns about game narratives (Shared with Permission)